Donald Trump tweets that wearing a mask is 'patriotic' after denying efficacy in Covid-19 fight

 We are United in our effort to defeat the Invisible China Virus, and many people say that it is Patriotic to wear a face mask when you can’t socially distance.
 There is nobody more Patriotic than me, your favorite President! pic.twitter.com/iQOd1whktN— Donald J. Trump (@realDonaldTrump) July 20, 2020

-The Monday tweet came as the confirmed cases in the United States surpassed 3.8 million and death toll topped 140,800, according to an update by Johns Hopkins University on Monday afternoon.
+The Monday tweet came as the confirmed cases in the US surpassed 3.8 million and death toll topped 140 800, according to an update by Johns Hopkins University on Monday afternoon.
 Both of the figures are the world's largest, leading those of other nations by wide margins.

-Earlier in the day, Trump told reporters that he would resume the daily coronavirus briefings at the White House, possibly as soon as 5 p.m.
-ET on Tuesday.
+Earlier in the day, Trump told reporters he would resume the daily coronavirus briefings at the White House, possibly as soon as 5pm ET (11pm SA time) on Tuesday.

 "I think it's a great way to get information out to the public as to where we are with the vaccine, with the therapeutics, and generally speaking where we are," Trump said.
 "So I think we'll start that, probably starting tomorrow."